 What You Need to Know About Transportation Planner

-Career Description Prepare studies for proposed transportation projects.
+Job Description & Duties Prepare studies for proposed transportation projects.
 Gather, compile, and analyze data.
 Study the use and operation of transportation systems.
 Develop transportation models or simulations.

 What Do Transportation Planners Do On a Daily Basis?

 - Develop computer models to address transportation planning issues.

 - Prepare reports or recommendations on transportation planning.

 - Design new or improved transport infrastructure, such as junction improvements, pedestrian projects, bus facilities, or car parking areas.

 - Prepare or review engineering studies or specifications.

 What a Transportation Planner Should Know

 When polled, Transportation Planners say the following skills are most frequently used in their jobs: